Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In Loving Memory of My Dear Husband, Edward John Norsworthy who entered into rest January 1st 1895 Aged 26 Years."

 In 1871 Edward appears on the Census aged three years old, living with his parents, elder sister Jessey and younger brother William at 21 Victoria Street in Maidenhead, Berkshire.
+Lodging with the family is Thomas Holmes, a blacksmith.

 By 1881 the family had moved to 7 Victoria Street in Maidenhead.
 Edward's younger sisters Emily had been born in 1872 and Clara in 1874.
-Sadly in 1882, 10 year old Emily was to pass away.
+Sadly in 1882, 10-year-old Emily was to pass away.
 In 1889 Edward's mother Emma passed away.

 Two years after the death of Emma the family are still together in Victoria street.
 William is working as a house painter, while Edward has followed his father in becoming a plasterer.
 Living with the family at the time is their cousin Emily Edwards.